Cookbook

 - Exchange the refresh token for short-lived access tokens as needed.
 Each token is write-only and can only append generations to that firm's ledger.

-The firm can revoke your product at any time from their Bedrock settings, which invalidates the grant immediately without affecting any other credential.
+The firm can revoke your product at any time from their settings, which invalidates the grant immediately without affecting any other credential.

 Least privilege